-It’s worth noting here that Pilot’s bookkeeping service starts at $195/month, which is lower than the range we mentioned just now.
+It’s worth noting here that Pilot’s bookkeeping service starts at $599/month, which is on the lower end of the range we mentioned just now.
 That’s because most bookkeeping services are human-only, but Pilot leverages powerful software tools to handle the most error-prone calculations involved in bookkeeping.
 That ensures better accuracy and fair prices (you can learn more about how we do that here).

 Are there times when you’ll pay more or less than the ranges mentioned above?
 Of course.
 If you have a large business with complex financial interactions or a toolset that’s difficult to work with, you may pay more than the above.
 And if you’re a very small business with little complexity, you may pay less.
 But if you’re paying considerably more or less when your bookkeeping needs are average, it’s time to start asking questions — and probably shop for a new service.